 Others, however, had specific issues in mind.

 "I'm just trying to stay involved," said Stephen Rodman of why he turned up at the polls.
 "But in general, I'm concerned about the school budget.
-I wanted someone new on the School Committee but hopefully, whoever is elected will make sure that once it's fixed, it will stay fixed."

 "I voted because I wanted to support the schools," said Karen Vanderborgh.